Port of Baku: Green Port

 The Port of Baku has set a goal to reach zero net emissions by the year 2035 with its Climate Strategy 2035 Action Plan.
-Vessel emissions constitutes 71% of the total emissions.
+Vessel emissions constitute 71% of the total emissions.

 Additionally, many green projects have been implemented in the port area.
 60,000 trees have already been planted with a goal to reach 100,000 by 2025.
 Eco-cars are now being utilized at the port as well.

-Overall, the Port of Baku area is the home to wide range of wild species including migrating flamingoes, swans, seagulls, cormorants, etc.
+Overall, the Port of Baku area is the home to a wide range of wild species, including migrating flamingoes, swans, seagulls, cormorants, etc.

 Roboport

-The Port of Baku has initiated robotics, coding and STEAM course called Roboport for Alat schoolchildren.
+The Port of Baku has initiated a robotics, coding, and STEAM course called Roboport for Alat schoolchildren.
 The course gives students the opportunity to develop 21st century skills and grow the technology manufacturers of the future.
 This project aims to teach and develop basic knowledge related to coding and technology to children from an early age.
-The course operating under the slogan "Engineers of the future grow here" is equipped with modern technological equipment, participants will be involved in practical training by local and foreign professionals.
+The course, operating under the slogan "Engineers of the future grow here" is equipped with modern technological equipment, and participants will be involved in practical training by local and foreign professionals.